 =GOOGLEFINANCE("CURRENCY:USDINR")

-Notice that there is no space between the two currency codes.
-That’s a common mistake, and it’s easily avoided.
+Notice there is no space between the two currency codes.
+That is a common mistake, and one that is easily avoided.

 Three-Letter Currency Codes in Google Finance